ankit-suman-07/flashcards-main/README.md

 #### Storage and Authentication
 -   Store at local storage
--   Cloud storage if user signs up
+-   Cloud storage if user signs up -->

-# Flashcard App — Research & Development

 ## Contents